vctmohan/Dash-User-Management/SETUP.md

 - This application maintains MySQL to maintain user data.
 Users can use the MariaDB as an alternate to MySQL.
-- If a preexisting MySQL database is not available, user can a setup MySQL server using docker.
+- If a preexisting MySQL database is available, you skip the following steps and use your database server.
+- User can a setup MySQL server using docker.
+Ensure that you have "Docker Desktop" software installed.
 - An example docker-compose file that can be used by the user is provided in the docker folder.
 - User can open a command prompt/shell in the docker folder and run the following command:

   docker-compose up -d

 - This launches the mysql and adminer services in detached mode.
 Refer the docker and docker-compose documentaton for details on docker usage.